THANK YOU FOR YOUR APPLICATIONS!

 If your organization wants to apply for operating funds (e.g., a food pantry applying for support to bolster its inventory), we still encourage you to apply.
 We are open to any and all “projects”, but will give first priority to small, innovative projects because grants supporting those initiatives are less numerous.

 Mini-Grant applications are now being accepted and considered for 2020.
-Applications must be submitted by December 31st, 2017 to be considered.
-We will notify applicants no later than January 31, 2018.
-We are happy to assist you in your application.
+Applications must be submitted by December 15, 2020 to be considered.
+We will notify applicants upon receipt of submission.
+We are happy to assist you in your application process questions.